JunisvaultCo/JulsVocab/README.md

 Currently, only Vocabulary and Free Mode are implemented (and are quite buggy).
 This app uses SQLite for quick searches through the myriad of words.

+USE CTRL + S (maintains Combining Diacritical Marks) and CTRL + W (doesn't) to search selected phrases.